-Rather than spending your time worrying about the exam, make a smart move and plan a strategy for 2020 exam.
+Rather than spending your time worrying about the exam, make a smart move, and plan a strategy for the 2021 exam.
 Below we have provided some helpful tips that will help you for better preparation.
 Hope these will work well for you!

 First of all, you need complete information related to the UGC NET Library Science syllabus and paper pattern.